iamjaysingh/iamjaysingh/README.md

 ## 🧠 About Me

-I am an **enthusiastic AIML Engineer** exploring Artificial Intelligence, Web Development, and Product Design.
+I am an **enthusiastic AIML Engineer** exploring the intersection of **Artificial Intelligence, Web Development, and Product Design**.

-I focus on building real-world intelligent systems and modern web applications.
+I focus on building intelligent, practical, and real-world applications using modern AI and full-stack technologies.

 ---